Using payment cards for your business

 - take advantage of specific programmes aimed at preventing fraudulent transactions - like Verified by Visa and MasterCard SecureCode

-Find out about fraud prevention measures with Financial Fraud Action UK.
+Find out about fraud prevention measures.

 Data protection and security standards